integr8ly/installation-notes/launcher/installation.md

 * OAuthClient created in the cluster
 * New Client in the OpenShift cluster's Keycloak

+## Install Launcher Keycloak

+At this time a separate Keycloak is used by Launcher than the Keycloak used by OpenShift.
+This is due to integration issues that need to be worked through i.e. how to use a single Keycloak with Launcher for both Authentication (signing into launcher) and OpenShift a/c Authorization (letting launcher create things in users namespace).

+Install `Red Hat Single Sign-On 7.2 + PostgreSQL` from the Service Catalog into a new namespace called `launcher`.

+* Take note of the exposed Route.
+* Get admin credentials using `oc env dc/sso --list|grep SSO_ADMIN`
+* Login and create a new realm `launcher`.

 ## Launcher: Template based Install

 Clone the Launcher template: